Complete lattice: Further results

 Besides the previous representation results, there are some other statements that can be made about complete lattices, or that take a particularly simple form in this case.
 An example is the Knaster–Tarski theorem, which states that the set of fixed points of a monotone function on a complete lattice is again a complete lattice.
-This is easily seen to be a generalization of the above observation about the images of increasing and idempotent functions, since these are instances of the theorem.
+This is easily seen to be a generalization of the above observation about the images of increasing and idempotent functions.